 Next post will be published on Saturday, the 17th of February at 10am.
 We are looking forward to meeting you again next week to start discovering Treviso together!

 Hello everybody, I am here today to tell you about my new project.
 First of all, I am writing in English, which is already some news.
 As you might know, if you follow my blog and social media, I live in beautiful Copenhagen and I own A Spasso con Elena Tour Agency (A Spasso con Elena stands for “Strolling with Elena”), for which I also work as certified tourist guide.
 I landed in Copenhagen in October 2012 for the first time.
 Together with my better half I came to Denmark to check it out since he was offered an interesting position in his field of work and he would have had all the reason to wish to stay there for a while.
 At that time, I was attending my Master Degree’s last year in “Contemporary Art History” after having gone through a Bachelor in “Languages and Cultures”.
-Exactly by the time my boyfriend moved to Copenhagen, I was looking for a museum where to accomplish the internship hours, necessary to submit my request to graduate.
+Exactly by the time my boyfriend (who is my husband now) moved to Copenhagen, I was looking for a museum where to accomplish the internship hours, necessary to submit my request to graduate.
 Of course, my university didn’t have any cooperation with Denmark, so I had to find myself an institution to start the exchange with.
 After several applications, I happened to know that the National Museum, more precisely their related Open Air department (Frilandsmuseet), was in need of an assistant for their theatrical production of “Pelle Erobreren” (Pelle The Conqueror).
 That was fantastic!
 That was my opportunity to both finish up my Master, reach my love as well as experience a new country.
-That’s how my very first statement to my boyfriend “Just go, I will maybe reach you” turned out to be “I’m cooooming”, barely four months after he moved.
+That’s how my very first statement to my husband “Just go, I will maybe reach you” turned out to be “I’m cooooming”, barely four months after he moved.
 Therefore, my journey to Denmark started officially in February 2013.
 It was not at all love at first sight!
 I struggled for many reasons.
 My internship that had to be approved, my dissertation to be done, a new language to learn, a cold weather to get used to, new friends to make, a new doctor to talk to, a tiny apartment to live in.
 Well, if you have moved even just once in your life, you can imagine what I am talking about.
 However, all the challenges that I have just mentioned are, at the same time, strengths and improvements that you collect in the big luggage that is your life!
-That’s why, still not happy to be in Copenhagen only for an internship, I decided to write my thesis there and to start building up a professional career, because, of course, I could not live there on savings - you know how life is expensive in Denmark, at least compared to Italy!
+That’s why, still not happy to be in Copenhagen only for an internship, I decided to write my thesis there and to start building up a professional career, because, of course, I could not live there on savings - you know how expensive life is in Denmark, at least compared to Italy!

 Italy, yes, I have not mentioned it before because my new project is actually focused on it, on my roots, and I will tell you more, but, let me just finish the story of my moving.